-Enter the tiny house movement: a social trend based on simplifying your lifestyle with smaller accommodations and more financial freedom.
+Enter the tiny house movement: a cultural effort to support downsizing and living a simpler lifestyle with smaller accommodations and increased financial freedom.
 Tiny house living can be a way to reduce debt and allow you to save money or spend it on other things like travel, education or unique experiences.

 For example, a $10,000 house will likely be lacking basic necessities like a bathroom, which is often required by local building codes.
 Tiny homes that are priced higher – usually over $50,000 – typically include more luxuries, like granite countertops, stainless steel appliances and other high-end finishes.

-Even still, the cost of building a regular-sized house is just over $290,000.
+Even still, the cost of building a regular-sized house is just over $280,000.
 So, with a tiny house, you may be able to get the bells and whistles in a home for less money.
 However, it comes at the cost of less space.

 Depending on where you live, you’ll have to follow the local zoning laws.
 These laws prevent homeowners from putting their tiny house wherever they want without paying for it.
 For example, tiny houses cannot be placed on a friend or family member’s land for free.